 "We cannot take him.
+Because?
 He would learn nothing from us."
 The head of the bug-using Aburame stated flatly.

-Looking at the two other remaining heads who continued to look uncomfortable with the idea of adopting someone into their clan, Shikotsu Nara, head of the Nara clan spoke up.
+Looking at the two other remaining heads who continued to look uncomfortable with the idea of adopting someone into their clan, Shikatsu Nara, head of the Nara clan spoke up.
 "We'll take him then.
 We have someone who will take him in."
 It wouldn't hurt to have someone with decent chakra capacity in the clan for once, he added in his own mind.
 It wasn't too far-fetched to request the boy donate a few samples to add to the clan's gene pool in return for raising him.
 "What is his name?"

 "Strange.
 We'll have to change it."